jordesign/wp-church-center/readme.txt

 Unlimited cards to inform your members and make it easy for them to get involved, signup, or find out more.

 Features include:
-- 3 layout options (grid, card, and list)
+- 4 layout options (grid, small card, list, and card views)
-- Colour customisation options
+- Colour customization options
+- Header and footer customization options
 - Cards utilise and display any kind of WordPress content
 - Mobile first and fully responsive
+- Works as standalone site, or as part of your existing WordPress site

 Check out a demo at [http://wpchurch.center/hub/](http://wpchurch.center/hub/)